vv90/prosthetic-conscience/docs/consensus-llm-behavior.md

 - Backend/template incompatibility caused by nested claim-ref schemas was fixed by flattening LLM-visible references to `claim:<id>` / `draft:<id>`.
 - Multi-turn contamination from prose-only turns was reduced by replacing `no_structured_action` tool-call stubs in history with the plain assistant reply the user actually saw.
 - Runaway "draft something, then show drafts, then mutate more, then narrate badly" loops were reduced by ending mutation turns with deterministic follow-up text.
+- Clarification marker loss under history truncation was fixed by teaching `truncate_history` to skip user messages that immediately follow a clarification marker, so the marker-confirmation pair is never split.

 ### Remaining Weaknesses